 The following methods are often used by homeowners looking to sell their homes and by professional real estate agents:

-The internet has revolutionised how we buy real estate.
+The internet has revolutionized how we buy real estate.
 Buyers are able to view thousands of potentially suitable properties from the comfort of their own home 24 hours a day.
 In today’s real estate market an internet listing is an essential part of marketing a property for sale in Jerusalem.
 Good FSBO websites will let you write a detailed description and post pictures of your property.

 Internet research enables buyers to make a short-list of potentially suitable properties, which they will follow up with a visit.
 If a property is not listed on the web it may not even make it onto a buyer’s short-list.